rivas-j/Stock-Analysis_VBA/README.md

 ## Summary

-### When analyzing the stock market, analysts tend to deal with large amounts of data.
-When designing macros in Visual Basic, we want to keep efficiency in mind to
-### mitigate performance issues wich such large data sets.
+### Stock market analysts tend to deal with large amounts of data.
+When designing macros in Visual Basic, we want to keep efficiency in mind to mitigate performance issues wich such large data sets.
 We accomplished this by refactoring our code, reducing the time it took for our script to run.
-This is very ### beneficial because it allows us to analyze large data sets quickly, without using too many CPU resources.
+This is very beneficial because it allows us to analyze large data sets quickly, without using too many CPU resources.

 ### One of the drawbacks of refactoring code is that it might be too time consuming, depending on how the previous developer formatted the script.
 If the previous developer didn't use whitespace effectively, or include helpful comments throughout the script, it might be better to build a new macro.